roseengineering/rfcascade/README.md

 as comments.
 It can also output the network in following alternative formats:

 ```
 -a            : display the network as ABCD matrices
 -s            : summarize the network in terms of impedances, stability and gain (dB) values
 -z            : show matching solutions in impedance
 -g            : show matching solutions in gamma
 -lmatch       : match with l-section networks
--stub <ohms> : match with single shunt stub network using given line impedance
+-stub1 <ohms> : match with single shunt stub network using given line impedance
--qwt         : match with quarter wavelength and shunt stub
+-qwt2         : match with quarter wavelength and shunt stub
--qwtz <ohms> : match with quarter wavelength and shunt stub of given impedance
+-qwt3 <ohms>  : match with quarter wavelength and shunt stub of given impedance
 ```

 Only 50 ohm networks are supported.